Championing excellence in product, service and organisational performance

 Our Charter and Bye-laws constitute our governing document, setting out our charitable purpose, our powers and how we are constituted.
 To amend our Charter, we need approval from our individual corporate members, as well as approval from the Privy Council and endorsement from the Charity Commission.

-As a registered Charity with a Royal Charter, our purpose is to advance the practice of quality management in all sectors for the benefit of society.
+As a registered charity with a Royal Charter, our mission is to champion quality management for the benefit of society.

-Ever since we were founded in 1919 as a technical inspection association, we've stayed true to the same fundamental purpose: to improve the ability of organisations to deliver the very best for consumers and stakeholders.
-We’re committed to developing and championing ways of reducing risk of failure and improving value in the delivery of products, projects and services that benefit organisations by improving competitiveness and contribute to a better quality of life for society.
+Ever since we were founded in 1919 as a technical inspection association, we've stayed true to the same fundamental mission: to improve the ability of organisations to deliver the very best for consumers and stakeholders.
+We’re committed to developing and championing ways of improving the value of products, projects and services.
+This value helps organisations to be more competitive and achieve better results.
+It also contributes to a better quality of life for society.

 Diversity and inclusion in the quality profession